 The doctoral internship at the Georgia Tech Counseling Center has been accredited by the APA since 2010.
 The internship offers experience in providing direct services within a university counseling center and among a culturally diverse campus population.
 Interns will provide individual, couples and group counseling to university students.
-Services are provided in a telebehavioral health format primarily during the COVID-19 pandemic.
-In the fall of 2021 the campus will resume normal operations and counseling services will be provided in person as well as through telebehavioral health methods.
-Interns have individual offices within the counseling center, but will be providing clinical services via video platform from those offices.
+Services are provided in both a telebehavioral health format and in person as requested by clients.
+Interns have individual offices within the counseling center, and will be providing clinical services via video platform from those offices.
 Interns also will receive laptop computers and access to a VPN so they can work from home on administrative and support tasks.